-Objectives: 0 to 8 points
+Objectives - 0 to 8 points

-3. Identifies no more than three project objectives that describe a measurable achievement relevant to the project goal within a given timeframe.
+3. Identifies no more than three project objectives that describe measurable achievements relevant to the project goal within a given timeframe.

-Project implementation plan: 0 to 15 points
+Project implementation plan - 0 to 15 points

 - 4. Provides a detailed plan to implement and achieve each objective. - 5.
 Includes specific strategies to address obstacles or barriers that could impede the progress or success of the project. - 6.
-Identifies resources, staff, and/or partners who will ensure that the project's positive outcomes are achieved.
+Identifies resources, staff, and partners who will ensure that the project's positive outcomes are achieved.

-Community-based strategy: 0 to 12 points
+Community-based strategy - 0 to 12 points

-- 7. Demonstrates a clear connection to the community to be served, including the ability to directly work with project participants/beneficiaries. - 8.
+- 7. Clearly demonstrates a connection to the community to be served, including the ability to directly work with the project participants or beneficiaries. - 8.
 Describes how the community was involved in identifying the need for the project and how their feedback was incorporated into the project design.

-Population to be served: 0 to 7 points
+Population to be served - 0 to 7 points